mpopeil/coresresearch/CODE_OF_CONDUCT.md

 ## Purpose

 A primary goal of CORES (**CO**lorado **R**eacting flows, **E**lectrochemistry and **S**urface science) Research Group is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of personal background or characteristics.
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of personal background or characteristics (such as, but not limited to:  age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation).

 Discrimination on the basis of age, ancestry, creed, marital status, race, ethnicity, religion (or lack thereof), national origin, sex, gender, gender identity, gender expression, disability, sexual orientation, genetic information, veteran status, or military service is unlawful and therefore prohibited.
 This prohibition applies to all students, faculty, staff, contractors, administrators, trustees, visitors, and volunteers.